sf4ult/sf4ult/README.md

 I am computer science student with passion of cybersecurity actively engaged in this community through CTF participation and Bug hunting, seeking continual growth and expertise in the field.

-## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as Security Engineer.

 ### Blogs posts

 [CTF Writeup: CICD GOAT | Part 1](https://sf4ult.github.io/2024/06/27/post10/CICD-GOAT-Part-1/)\